-As a result, I only choose non-stop flights if I know there are several flights a day on the same route.
-That way, if the airline decides to cancel the trip, they will just re-book me on another non-stop flight.
+As a result, I only choose non-stop flights if I know several flights a day on the same route.
+That way, if the airline decides to cancel the trip, they will re-book me on another non-stop flight.
 For this reason, I make most of my flight arrangements from Cancun (instead of Merida) to the US.
 (There are multiple flights from Cancun to most destinations in the US.
-That way, if the airlines reschedule my nonstop flight, I will be able to find a non-stop alternative easily).
+That way, if the airlines reschedule my nonstop flight, I will easily find a non-stop alternative).

 Top Tip: Always Double Check to Make Sure Your Flight Has Not Changed

-I highly recommend that you check to make sure the flight has not changed at least a couple of days ahead of the flight.
+I highly recommend checking to make sure the flight has not changed at least a couple of days ahead of the flight.
 (The easiest way to do this is to check your passenger record on the airlines’ website.
 The passenger record number is six digits composed of both letters and numbers).

 I learned this the hard way when I checked in for a flight from Montreal to Halifax on Porter Airways.
 When I arrived about two hours before what I thought was the right flight time, I discovered the airline changed the flight schedule a couple of months earlier.
 The flight left three hours before I arrived at the airport.

-The airline rebooked me on the same trip the next day, but I lost a day of a tour.
+The airline rebooked me on the same trip the next day, but I lost a tour day.
 I also had to travel six hours by shuttle to meet the group.
 (By the way, the tour company, Caravan Tours, did an excellent job of helping me deal with the problem).